aneeshbal/SimpylCellCounter/README.md

 # New Updates!

 SimpylCellCounter (SCC) 2.0 is available in "testing" mode.
+SCC 2.0 introduces a fully deep learning approach to detecting cells, utilizing a U-net/ResNet like neural network architecture trained on ~30 images of fluorescent and brightfield nuclei.
+At the moment, it is still a work-in-progress, but will be updated frequently.
+SCC 2.0 was trained using a Keras frontend with a Tensorflow backend...

 # How to Use SCC